-- core funds,

-- supplementary funds in the amount not surpassing core funds.
+- core funds, - supplementary funds in the amount not surpassing core funds.

-Core funds of the Bank comprise:
+Core funds comprise:

-a) base funds, which in Bank Handlowy w Warszawie S.A. comprises paid in and registered share capital, supplementary capital and reserve capital, b) additional items of core funds, composed of:

-- general risk fund for identified risk of banking activity - retained earnings and c) items reducing core funds, which are:
+- a) base funds, which in Bank Handlowy w Warszawie S.A. comprises paid in and registered share capital, supplementary capital and reserve capital, - b) additional items of core funds, composed of: - general risk fund for identified risk of banking activity - retained earnings and - c) items reducing core funds, which are: - intangible assets measured at carrying amount and - other deductions of core funds determined by KNF